dk14/wolfram-mega/docs/dsl.md

 await database.push("a", a_nondeterministic) //[30, 31]
 ```

-Or don't - up to u.
+Or don't - up to u 🤷.

 > Discreet🌿 enumerates all possible meaningful outcomes by design - so types of outcomes in contracts have to be chosen carefully - they have to be human-interpretable, meaningful.
 Even if it's DOJ-index - you have to pick the ranges of values with meaning.